 What to serve with Roasted Pork tenderloin

 Pork is excellent with so many side dish recipes.
 We love to serve this roasted tenderloin with rajas con Crema and smoked cabbage.
 Pair it with creamy homestyle mashed potatoes or smoked mac and cheese.
 Fresh green beans or smoked brussels sprouts are also simple recipes to pair with this cooked pork tenderloin.
+Or save yourself some time, and make savory roasted turnips at the same time this is cooking.

 Leftovers and Reheating